gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

           version: v2.35.0
         ```

+    1. Contract between the shoot `Prometheus` and its configuration.

-        - Prometheus will only discover `*Monitors` in its own namespace.
+      - `Prometheus` can discover `*Monitors` in different namespaces and also
+        by using labels.

+      - Since most of the monitoring configuration is always the same, each
+        Prometheus can reuse configuration which is just generated once.
 This
-          is done by not specifiying `prometheus.spec.*MonitorSelector`.
+        configuration can be stored in a `monitoring` namespace.
+To make sure
+        Prometheus will only scrape targets in its own namespace,
+        `ignoreNamespaceSelectors=true` must be set.

+      - In some cases, specific configuration is required (e.g. specific
+        configuration due to K8s versions).
+In this case, the configuration
+        should be deployed in the shoot's namespace and Prometheus will also be
+        able to discover this configuration.

+      - To discover `ServiceMonitors` in the `monitoring` namespace and in the
+        control plane of the shoot, the `serviceMonitorNamespaceSelector` field
+        must look like this:

+        ```yaml
+        serviceMonitorNamespaceSelector:
+          matchExpressions:
+          - key: kubernetes.io/metadata.name
+            operator: In
+            values:
+            - monitoring
+            - shoot--project--name
+        ```

+      - In addition to discovering `*Monitors` in different namespaces,
+        Prometheus must also distiguish between `*Monitors` relevant for seed
+        targets and shoot targets.
+This can be done with a
+        `serviceMonitorSelector` and `podMonitorSelector` where `target=seed`.
+        For a `ServiceMonitor` it would look like this:

+        ```yaml
+        serviceMonitorSelector:
+          matchLabels:
+            gardener.cloud/monitoring-target: seed
+        ```

       - In addition to a Prometheus, the configuration must also be created.
 To
         do this, each `job` in the prometheus configuration will need to be
         replaced with either a `ServiceMonitor`, `PodMonitor`, or `Probe`.
+This
-          This `ServiceMonitor` would be picked up by the prometheus defined in
+        `ServiceMonitor` will be picked up by the prometheus defined in the
-          the previous step and scrape any service in the namespace
+        previous step.
+A `namespaceSelector` does not need to be specified
+        because the Prometheus is already configured with
+        `ignoreNamespaceSelectors=true`.
+This `ServiceMonitor` will scrape any
-          `shoot--project--name` that has the label `app=prometheus` on the port
+        service that has the label `app=prometheus` on the port called `metrics`.
-          called `metrics`.

         ```yaml
         apiVersion: monitoring.coreos.com/v1
         kind: ServiceMonitor
         metadata:
           labels:
-            cluster: shoot--project--name
+            gardener.cloud/monitoring-target: seed
           name: prometheus-job
-          namespace: shoot--project--name
+          namespace: monitoring
         spec:
           endpoints:
           - port: metrics
-          namespaceSelector:
-            matchNames:
-            - shoot--project--name
           selector:
             matchLabels:
               app: prometheus
         ```

-    1. The contract between `Prometheus` and its configuration. `Prometheus` can
-       discover different `*Monitors` using different labels.
-This is defined by
-       `matchLabels` for the corresponding configuration object.
-The
-       configuration objects (for example `ServiceMonitors`) should have the
-       label `cluster=shoot--project--name` and `Prometheus` will be configured
-       to discover these objects.

-    ```yaml
-    serviceMonitorSelector:
-      matchLabels:
-        cluster: shoot--project--name
-    ```

     1. Prometheus needs to discover targets running in the shoot cluster.
        Normally, this is done by changing the `api_server` field in the config
        ([example][apiserver-example]).
 This is currently not possible with the
-       prometheus operator; however, there is an open [issue][prom-op-issue].
+       prometheus operator, but there is an open [issue][prom-op-issue].

-        - Preferred approach: A second prometheus can be created that is running in
+        - Preferred approach: A second Prometheus can be created that is running
-          [agent mode].
+          in [agent mode].
 This prometheus can also be deployed/managed by the
           [prometheus-operator].
-The agent prometheus can be configured to use the
+The agent prometheus can be configured to use
-          API Server for the shoot cluster and use service discovery in the
+          the API Server for the shoot cluster and use service discovery in the
           shoot.
 The metrics can then be written via remote write to the
           "normal" prometheus or federated.
+This Prometheus will also discover
+          configuration in the same way as the other Prometheus with 1
+          difference.
+Instead of discovering configuration with the label
+          `gardener.cloud/monitoring-target=seed` it will find configuration
+          with the label `gardener.cloud/monitoring-target=shoot`.

         - Alternative: Use [additional scrape config].
 In this case, the
           prometheus config snippet is put into a secret and the